TheSoftwareStudio/FontFactory/README.md

 # FontFactory
 6510 assembler project for Font Factory '89

 I developed the Font Factory in 1989 as 'bare metal' 6510 code using a C-64 cartridge.
 This is a reverse-engineered assembler version of the code published in Volume 2, Number 5 of the Commodore Disk User magazine.
-The original magazine images are in the docs folder.
+The original magazine images are in the doc folder.
 Enjoy!

 ## Build
 Use the CBM Prg Studio to compile the project to bin\FontFactory.prg.\